MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/configure/manage-azure-vms.md

 ### Connecting to VMs without a public IP

 If your target Azure VMs don't have public IPs, and you want to manage these VMs from a Windows Admin Center gateway deployed in your on-premises network, you need to configure your on-premises network to have connectivity to the VNet on which the target VMs are connected.
-There are 3 ways you can do this: ExpressRoute, Site-to-Site VPN, or Point-to-Site.
+There are 3 ways you can do this: ExpressRoute, Site-to-Site VPN, or Point-to-Site VPN.
 [Learn which connectivity option makes sense in your environment.](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-plan-design)

+>[!TIP]
+>If you wish to use a Point-to-Site VPN to connect your Windows Admin Center gateway to an Azure VNet to manage Azure VMs in that VNet, you can use the [Azure Network Adapter](https://aka.ms/WACNetworkAdapter) feature in Windows Admin Center.
+To do so, connect to the server on which Windows Admin Center is installed, navigate to the Network tool and select "Add Azure Network Adapter".
+When you provide the necessary details and click "Set up", Windows Admin Center will configure a Point-to-Site VPN to the Azure VNet you specify, after which, you can connect to and manage Azure VMs from your on-premises Windows Admin Center gateway.

 Ensure WinRM is running on your target VMs by running the following in PowerShell or the Command Prompt on the target VM: `winrm quickconfig`